 Software engineering students and graduates have work opportunities that are very similar to those in computer science.
 Because software engineering is a combination of computer science and computer engineering, job prospects in other tech sectors can be found.

 Software engineers work in a variety of programming and hardware engineering positions.
-In addition, practically every firm, organization, or career requires some amount of software engineering to operating.
+In addition, practically every firm, organization, or career requires some amount of software engineering to operate.

 Proficient in at least one programming language is a must for practically everyone working in either area.